-1017 4.4.3 Global optimal allocation.
-Astute readers may question the wisdom of validating each 1018 recommended allocation of soft resources (i.e., Apache threads, Tomcat threads, and database 1019 connections) one by one as shown in Figure 12.
-What about the global optimal soft resource 1020 allocation?
-In fact, Algorithm 1 already gives the answer.
-The principle of a global optimal soft 1021 resource allocation is to most efficiently utilize the critical (bottleneck) hardware resource in the 1022 system, neither under- nor over-utilize it, in order to achieve the highest system goodput.
-In the 1023 1/2/1/2 case, the critical hardware resource is Tomcat CPU while it is CJDBC CPU in the 1/4/1/41024 case.
-The algorithm recommended allocation in each tier as shown in Table 2 is the minimum 1025 that allows the concurrent jobs to saturate the critical hardware resource in the system.
-Thus, 1026 controlling either the Tomcat thread pool or the database connection pool is able to achieve the 1027 highest system goodput.
-For example, Figure 12(a) and 12(b) show that either allocating 30 Tomcat threads or 13 database connections allows the 1/2/1/2 system to achieve the highest goodput (about 2200 reqs/sec), as long as the allocation of other soft resources is abundant.
-We note that the allocation of threads in the front-most Apache is special since it also serves as a buffer to stabilize the bursty workload from clients, thus more than the recommended minimum is needed to serve as an effective buffer, shown in Figure 12(c).
-The same analysis also applies to the 1/4/1/4 case as shown in Figure 12(d), 12(e), and 12(f).
+under- nor over-utilize it, in order to achieve the highest system goodput.
+In the 1/2/1/2 case, the critical hardware resource is Tomcat CPU, while it is CJDBC CPU in the 1/4/1/4 case.
+The algorithm recommended allocation in each tier as shown in Table 2 is the minimum that allows the concurrent jobs to saturate the critical hardware resource in the system.
+Thus, controlling either the Tomcat thread pool or the database connection pool is able to achieve the highest system goodput.
+For example, Figure 12(a) and (b) show that either allocating 30 Tomcat threads or 13 database connections allows the 1/2/1/2 system to achieve the highest goodput (about 2,200reqs/sec), as long as the allocation of other soft resources is abundant.
+We note that the allocation of threads in the front-most Apache is special since it also serves as a buffer to stabilize the bursty workload from clients; thus, more than the recommended minimum is needed to serve as an effective buffer, as shown in Figure 12(c).
+The same analysis also applies to the 1/4/1/4 case as shown in Figure 12(d)-(f).